slatedocs/slate/source/includes/_products.md

 ## <u>Product</u>
-Lists the products in the SMARTSolar System
+Lists all the products in the SMARTSolar Backend.

 ### <u>The product object</u>